February 6, 2018 // By Jeff Szpak, Gabe Camargo

 Focus on the user’s POV: Pay attention to the welfare, interests, and needs of the user.
 Set aside your opinions and hone in on his/her goals.

 Validate the user’s perspective: Once you see why a user believes what s/he believes, be sure to acknowledge it (even if you disagree).
 Users will often have differing opinions and experiences that might not align with business assumptions.
 Listen carefully and recognize the specific perspectives of each interviewee.

 Examine your attitude:

 - Did you show up to the first meeting in the Discovery phase with a solution in mind?
-You probably should have a solution in mind at this point, not without having first developed an understanding of the user’s needs, their perspective on things.
+You probably should not have a solution in mind at this point, not without having first developed an understanding of the user’s needs and their perspective on things.

 - Are you more concerned with getting the job done quickly?

 Don’t be--finding a solution that addresses the users’ needs is a higher priority.
 Failure to have an open mind and good attitude will not leave enough room for empathy.

 - Listen to the user and the entire message they’re communicating.